-As at December 31, 2017, the Group has provisions of US\$107.7 million for restructuring, litigation, environmental liabilities, warranties and decommissioning, an increase of US\$1.9 million as compared to US\$105.8 million as at December 31, 2016.
-This increase in provisions was primarily due to the net change in warranty reserves.
+As at December 31, 2018, the Group has provisions of US\$89.1 million for restructuring, litigation, environmental liabilities, warranties and decommissioning, a decrease of US\$18.6 million as compared to US\$107.7 million as at December 31, 2017.
+The decrease in provisions was primarily due to the net change in warranty reserves due to US\$21.9 million in cash payments on historical warranty provisions during 2018.
+Additionally, the Company has continued its efforts and focus on improving product quality and manufacturing traceability.
+As a result of these initiatives, the reversal of historical warranty provisions due to lower customer warranty settlements and future claims estimates partially offset new warranty provisions recorded during 2018.